sgnkhanal/LifeSaver/README.md

 How it works?
 --------------
-When the device notices seismic activity of certain Richter scale:-
+When the device notices seismic activity of certain Richter scale.

 1. Device is triggered
 2. Lights turn on
 3. Alarm goes off